thelajiest/ACM/README.md

 # ACM
-Some Codes for Competitive Programming
+Some Codes of Competitive Programming